jdlien/validator/README.md

 npm install
 ```

-You may get an error like
+When running Vite you may get an error like

 ```
 Module did not self-register: '...\node_modules\canvas\build\Release\canvas.node'